Keyboard shortcuts

 • SRAM: Sequential Random Access Machine Model (older computers)

-• PRAM: Parallel Random Access Machine Model (laptops and smarart phones)
+• PRAM: Parallel Random Access Machine Model (laptops and smart phones)

 • DPRAM: Distributed Parallel Random Access Machine Model (cluster of computers or cloud)